Nicholas Scott: 1987–1996

 In 1987 Scott was moved sideways to the Department of Social Security, and soon became Minister for the Disabled as well.
-The autonomy he had had in Northern Ireland away from Thatcher did not continue in to this role.
+The autonomy he had enjoyed in Northern Ireland away from Thatcher did not continue in this role.
 Scott made no secret of his disquiet at some of the reforms he was forced to put through.
 His period as Minister for the Disabled saw him come under attack from many campaigners, including his own daughter, a disability campaigner with RADAR, when on behalf of the Government he 'talked out' the Civil Rights (Disabled Persons) Bill, a private member's bill which aimed to outlaw discrimination on grounds of disability.
-Despite this he could point to provisions for the disabled being over a quarter greater than they had been at the start of the Thatcher government.
+Despite this he could point to provisions for disabled people being over a quarter greater than they had been at the start of the Thatcher government.
 He was succeeded in this post by William Hague.
 Appointed a Member of the Order of the British Empire (MBE) in 1964, he was knighted in the same order in 1995.

 Scott remained MP for Chelsea until the seat was abolished at the 1997 general election.
 He was initially selected as the Conservative candidate for the new Kensington and Chelsea constituency, but was subsequently deselected after allegations of alcoholism surfaced following an incident in which he was found passed out in a gutter during the party conference in Bournemouth.